-95 percent baby food tested contains toxic chemicals that harm kid’s brains *
+94 percent baby food, fruits and vegetables tested contain heavy metals that can harm kid’s brains *

-What it means for babies’ health: The chemicals found in baby food – arsenic, lead, cadmium, and mercury – are neurotoxins that can harm the developing brain, lower IQ, and affect behavior.
+What it means for babies’ health: Lead, arsenic, cadmium and mercury are neurotoxins that can harm the developing brain, are linked to learning disabilities and ADHD and can affect behavior.

 Why baby foods contain these toxic heavy metals: These four harmful metals are found in all food – not just baby food.
 They occur naturally or from pollution in the environment.
 Crops absorb them from soil and water, and they are even found in organic food.